JakLjk/Grafana-Prometheus-Compose/README.md

 ## How to add new exporters
 In order to add new exporters, the prometeus config has to be extended with the new job names.

+## Grafana
+Many pre-built dashboards can be found for free on the official Grafana webpage

 ## Caveats
 External port for prometheus was changed to 9091 to avoid conflicts.